Estimating the size of a hidden finite set: large-sample behavior of estimators: Abstract

 When there are repeated observations, we assume they follow the same design and are mutually independent.
 In this setting, the outfill regime is defined such that each cluster in the original population is replicated and appears $t$ times in $U_t$.
 The cluster sizes are fixed at $N_h^{(t)}= N_h$ and the number of clusters increases as $H_t=tH$. $N=\sum_{h=1}^H$ is fixed and the estimand is $N_t=Nt$.
 The sample size satisfies $n_t/N_t\rightarrow c\in (0,1)$.
-We then have:
+We then have the following theorem about the consistency of $\wh N$ under each regime.
+In particular, the variance of $\wh N$ grows with $N$ under the outfill regime.

 \begin{theorem} $\wh N$ is consistent under the finite-population regime, and MSE consistent under infill asymptotics. $\wh N$ is unbiased and asymptotically normal with variance $O(N)$ under the outfill regime. \end{theorem}